Neo28A/DocAssist_AI-UI/README.md

 ## Overview

-DocAssist is an AI-powered medical decision support system designed to assist doctors in making informed treatment decisions by analyzing patient data, including medical history, symptoms, and lab results.
-The system leverages machine learning to provide personalized treatment recommendations, reducing variability in medical decision-making and improving patient outcomes.

-## Objectives

-- Develop an intelligent medical decision support system.
-- Analyze patient data to assist doctors in choosing the best treatment options.
-- Leverage machine learning for personalized treatment recommendations.

 # DocAssist AI-UI

 DocAssist AI-UI is the user interface for the **DocAssist** project, designed to assist doctors in analyzing blood reports using AI-driven insights.
-This UI allows users to upload PDF or CSV files of blood test results for automatic processing and interpretation.
+This UI allows users to upload PDF or Enter Values of blood test results for automatic processing and interpretation.

 ## Features
 - Upload blood test reports in **PDF** format.